cesaro/dpu-cav18-exp/doc/6-section-6.4.md

 kcachegrind sec6.4-profiling/callgrind.out/callgrind.out.mpc3_5
 ```

-This will take few seconds to launch.
-The first screen presents a list of all
+This will take few seconds to launch (alternatively you could install
+KCachegrind in your own machine and visualize the `callgrind.out.*` files).
-the profiled procedures as the image below:
+The first screen presents a list of all the profiled procedures as the image
+below:

 ![](img/main-screen.png)